General

 6. Are there limits to the amount of medical cannabis that can be recommended for patients using medical cannabis as a substitute to opioids for acute pain?

 Patients can purchase up to a 60-day supply of medical cannabis.
 The health care provider can limit dosing recommendations, and/or issue the certification for a specified date that is less than a year.
-The health care provider should use professional judgement to determine the appropriate length of treatment.
+The health care provider should use professional judgment to determine the appropriate length of treatment.
 When dispensing to patients, registered organizations must follow the recommendations or limitations provided by the certifying health care provider.

 7. If a patient already has a prescription for an opioid, can the patient use the prescription to purchase product at a registered organization’s dispensing facility?